SuziAI/gui-tools/readme_files/README_ANNOTATION_TOOL.md

    [See the links provided in HRCenterNet's README](https://github.com/Tverous/HRCenterNet#download-the-dataset-and-the-pretrained-weight).
 4. Furthermore, the downloaded weight file `HRCenterNet.pth.tar` must be moved to the folder `weights` in the repository's root folder.
+5. For using the text-based `Intelligent Fill...` function, the `chi_tra.traineddata` for `tesseract` must be installed.
+   Use Wang Dingyun's trained model from [this site](https://github.com/gumblex/tessdata_chi/releases/tag/v20220621).

 For starting the annotation tool, follow these steps: